 - Asymmetric keys are composed of a public and a private key.
 The public key is distributed to everyone to initiate a communication or a protocol and the private key is used to verify and carry on the communication or the protocol.

 Having access to someone's symmetric key or asymmetric private key can have devastating consequences.
 A malicious adversary could then impersonate an entity, tamper its communications, or simply have access to all its secure data.

 How we detect private keys

 After the introduction of the series of IETF RFC 1421, 1422, 1423, and 1424 most implementation libraries involving cryptography (such as OpenSSL) use a shared format to store the cryptographic keys called PEM (stands for Privacy-Enhanced Mail).
 This format has a very structured form, always starting with the same pattern.
 This is very convenient for detection as it implies a high recall on the different implemented detectors.
 We based our family of cryptographic key detectors on the particularity of the PEM format to get very efficient and precise detectors.
 Here are the list of the detectors currently implemented in our suit:

 - Elliptic curve private key.

 - OpenSSH private key.

 - Putty private key.

 One frequently asked question by the public and our customers is about the sensitivity of a certificate.
-Public-key certificates are used in TLS protocols in order to establish authenticated and secure communication channels when browsing over the web, displayed as https and a green lock on the website.
+Public-key certificates are used in TLS protocols in order to establish authenticated and secure communication channels when browsing the web, displayed as https and a green lock on the website.
 They are in essence just public keys augmented with a signature that everyone can access to (simply click on the lock).
 As such, they have no sensitivity and the augmented signatures just provide trust to users that this certificate was issued by a trusted party.
-The trusted party is usually referenced by either the browser or the OS (linux, windows, apple, etc) on installation.
+The trusted party is usually referenced by either the browser or the OS (Linux, Windows, macOS, etc) during installation.